-Imagine me telling you that over a twenty- or so year period I was beaten almost to death five times by Buddhists, beaten with wood rods by jihadists, stoned by ISIS, and spent thirty-six hours treading water in the Pacific.
+Imagine me telling you that, over a twenty- or so-year period, I was beaten almost to death five times by Buddhists, beaten with wood rods by jihadists, stoned by ISIS, and spent thirty-six hours treading water in the Pacific.
 Not only that, the Chinese attempted to arrest me in Hong Kong, but I escaped by climbing over a wall.
 Would you believe my story?
 Of course not.
 A reasonable person would ask for some sort of corroborating evidence.
-Live long enough and you learn that when a story sound too good/bad to be true, it is likely a lie.
+Live long enough and you learn that when a story sounds too good/bad to be true, it is likely a lie.

 Yet, when a similar tale is told by the Apostle Paul in 2 Corinthians 11, countless Christians believe it to be true: